-- 1. Per calendar year 2016 the total number of activism grants is increased to 2138 grants and the amount of an activism grant will be € 281.57. - 2.
+- 1. The activism grant consists of a gift, which, at the request of the student, is provided to him by the UT if he has complied with the terms mentioned in this regulation. - 2.
+The compensation per grant is equal to 1/12th of the payable tuition fee per 1 September prior to the calendar year.
 Per calendar year the activism grants per person are limited to 12 grants.
-If in the same period also grants for top-level sports of top-level arts are granted or months of force majeure allowances, these will be included for this yearly total.
+If in the same period also grants for top-level sports of top-level arts are granted or months of force majeure allowances, these will be included for this yearly to-tal.